EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Update the target Framework

 gRPC client doesn't support .NET Standard.
+The change comes from using different gRPC implementations for the specific .NET Framework version to tune the performance.

 If you were using it in the .NET Standard library, you have to update it to one of:
 - .NET 6 (`net6.0`),
 - .NET 5 (`net5.0`),
 - .NET Core 3.1 (`netcoreapp3.1`),